Skip to Content

 FAFSA Information & Important Dates

 If you wish to be considered for U‑M grants and merit scholarships that address need, as well as Stamps need-based scholarships, you should also complete the CSS Profile using U‑M’s CSS code 1839 to ensure that we receive your information.
-The CSS Profile is also available on October 1 each year.
+The CSS Profile is available on October 1 each year.

 All Stamps students are considered for merit-based scholarships at the time of application — there’s no extra” scholarship form to fill out.
 Our Undergraduate Handbook has more information about current student scholarship offerings that are available after your student completes their first year at Stamps.